 - The mental health of the at-fault party

 Tolling the statute of limitations is complex.
-Your lawyer may explain whether your case might benefit from tolling.
-Your legal team may also review the details of the collision and the age of all injured parties in your vehicle to determine if tolling the statutory deadline is possible.
+A lawyer from our team can explain whether your case might benefit from tolling.
+Our car accident law firm can also review the details of the collision and the age of all injured parties in your vehicle to determine if tolling the statutory deadline is possible.

 With sufficient notice and early intervention, your lawyer might be able to file your lawsuit on time and pursue compensation on your behalf.